 - LPSTR is a pointer to a null-terminated string.
-The definition does not indicate whether this is input or output, so the safest coding would be =OT[] (providing the vector you supply for input is long enough to accommodate the result).
-You may be able to improve simplicity or performance if the documentation indicates that the pointer is 'input only' (<OT[]) or 'output only' (>OT[]).
-See Direction above. - LPCSTR is a pointer to a constant null-terminated string and therefore coding <OT[] is safe.

-4. Note that the use of type T with default width ensures portability of code between Classic and Unicode Editions.
-In the Classic Edition, T (with no width specifier) implies 1-byte characters which are translated between □AV and ASCII, while In the Unicode Edition, T (with no width specifier) implies 2-byte (Unicode) characters.
+The definition does not indicate whether this is input or output, so the safest coding would be =0T[] (providing the vector you supply for input is long enough to accommodate the result).
+You may be able to improve simplicity or performance if the documentation indicates that the pointer is 'input only' (<0T[]) or 'output only' (>0T[]).
+See Direction above. - 2.
+LPCSTR is a pointer to a constant null-terminated string and therefore coding <0T[] is safe. - 3.
+WPARAM is an unsigned value, LPARAM is signed.
+They are 32 bit values in a 32-bit APL, and 64-bit in a 64 bit APL.
+You should consult the documentation for the specific function that you intend to call to determine what type they represent - 4.
+The use of type T with default width ensures portability of code between Classic and Unicode Editions.
+In the Classic Edition, T (with no width specifier) implies 1-byte characters which are translated between □AV and ASCII, while in the Unicode Edition, T (with no width specifier) implies 2-byte (Unicode) characters.